ocirede/Collaborating/README.md

 ## Collaborating task

-My name is Kostas, i am coming from greece and i live in Germany.
+My name is Kostas, i am coming from Greece and i live in Germany.

 My favourite food is  Pita Giros.